 The success of the plan will depend on input from area residents.

 Thank you to all who attended the first Community Open House at the Jack Benny Center for the Arts on September 19!
 An online version of the Open House is available for those who were unable to attend, in addition to the interactive map below.
-We will also be at the Zion Trail of Treats on October 25–stop by Shiloh Park between 5-6 pm to talk to a planner, tell us what tricks you use to travel around your community, and of course, get a treat!
+A draft of the Key Recommendations Memorandum will be available to review in late January–stay tuned!

 Check the website often or sign up for email updates to be notified of upcoming events and ways to be involved.

 Where would you like to see a bike trail or a walking path?
 What areas pose a challenge for walking or biking?
 Use the interactive map below to tell us about your experiences and what you want to see!